 Researchers Use Xerox Language Technology to Analyze Patient Records, Improve Quality of Healthcare in Hospitals

-Each year, hospital -acquired infections (HAIs) affect millions of patients around the world, killing hundreds of thousands.
-While doctors and nurses have stepped-up hand washing and other methods to curtail infection, linguists at Xerox have teamed up with medical researchers in France to explore how “language technology” can help.
-During a three-year project, researchers will use an advanced “text mining” tool developed by Xerox to analyze medical records, automatically identifying patients who could be at risk of contracting an HAI.
+Mar 25, 2010 Each year, hospital-acquired infections (HAIs) affect millions of patients around the world, killing hundreds of thousands.
+While doctors and nurses have stepped-up hand washing and other methods to curtail infection, linguists at Xerox Corporation (NYSE: XRX) have teamed up with medical researchers in France to explore how "language technology" can help.
+During a three-year project, researchers will use an advanced "text mining" tool developed by Xerox to analyze medical records, automatically identifying patients who could be at risk of contracting an HAI.

 The project, titled Assistant de Lutte Automatisée et de Détection des Infections (ALADIN), is being sponsored by the French government in an effort to help detect HAIs more quickly and reduce infections.

 The ALADIN team will use FactSpotter, a technology developed at the Xerox Research Centre Europe, in France, to review medical records and identify specific terms and sequences of facts that indicate a patient may have contracted an HAI.
 The software not only pinpoints meaningful pieces of information, such as patient symptoms, drugs and names of bacteria but also how they are linked to each other.
 When these links identify potential risk of an HAI, the system automatically alerts the staff, so preventative measures can be taken.

 "HAI infections are complex and can have many different causes.
 They may be the direct result of the type of care or completely independent of it but linked to a patient's illness or condition," says Dr Marie-Hélène Metzger, medical lead on the project.
 "Linguistic technology plays a vital role in extracting the information required to correctly judge the situation and make the right decision.
 That's what this project is all about."